 • Is there access to well watercity water, or irrigation lines?

 • Is electricity already on-site?
-What about internetseptic systems, and trash services?
+What about the internetseptic systems, and trash services?

 • Some rural areas may appear remote but have full modern utilities, while others may require off-grid solutions.